If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 So, here are a few categories to keep in mind as you choose a vegan baby food brand or product for your little one(s):

 Look at the ingredient list.
 Do you see anything on there that you can’t pronounce?
 If so, it’s not something Mother Nature created.
 If this is paramount for you, then you’ll want to find a vegan baby food brand that prides itself on using only real food in its products.

 Not all-natural food is also going to be organic.
 Is the vegan baby food company transparent about the source of its ingredients?
-Here’s a quick reminder about which produce is most important to be purchased organic vs. conventional.
+It’s worth bearing in mind which produce is most important to be purchased organic vs. conventional.
+(3)